Kenya hosts The 1st African Evidence to Action Conference and Exhibition 2018

 The program for the conference was modelled around nine sub themes designed to initiate dialogue amongst stakeholders and chart the way forward.
 These thematic areas included Agriculture and Food Systems in Sub- Saharan Africa; Climate Change and Environment; Agriculture Risk, Index Insurance and Risk Mitigation; Private Sector in Development; Impact of investment in Agriculture and Food Systems; Innovative Finance, Credit and Savings for Smallholders; Systematic Review and Impact Evaluation for Policy Making; Gender and Youth in Agriculture and Food Systems and National and Local Governance and Accountability.
 Delegates were drawn from around the world for the opportunity to network and share knowledge amongst stakeholders with representation from over ten countries.
 Highly valued was the diversity of the break out sessions, the depth of the speakers in the panel sessions and the openness of policymakers in speaking about the challenges faced in design and implementation of policy in the African context.

-Delighted by this announcement and speaking at the conference, the CEO and President of the International Centre for Evaluation and Development, Dr. David Ameyaw remarked that the premise of the conference was to advance the use of evidence-based policy making and development practices that will promote growth, transform lives and improve livelihoods on the continent.
+Speaking to over three hundred delegates, the President and CEO of the International Centre for Evaluation and Development, Dr. David Ameyaw remarked that the premise of the conference was to advance the use of evidence-based policy making and development practices that will promote growth, transform lives and improve livelihoods on the continent.
 He highlighted that collaboration amongst stakeholders and partnership with the government are the steps necessary to build capacity and committed to supporting the national government on their plans announcing that, ‘In conjunction with national governments, international and national organization, donor agencies and others, the Evidence to Action Conference is now a regional convening in Africa and we are looking forward to next year’s conference.’